Viktor Nemkov: Professional Fighters League

 Nemkov participated in the 2019 season of PFL.
 During the regular season, Nemkov defeated Rakim Cleveland and Rashid Yusupov via decisions and advanced to playoffs.
 In the playoffs he faced Bozigit Ataev at PFL 9, which ended in a majority draw leading to Ataev advancing to the semifinals.

 Bellator MMA

 On September 1, 2020, it was announced that Nemkov had signed a contract with Bellator MMA.

-Nemkov made his Bellator debut at Bellator 257 on April 16, 2021 against Karl Albrektsson.
+Nemkov made his Bellator debut at Bellator 257 on April 16, 2021, against Karl Albrektsson.
 He lost the bout via unanimous decision.

-Nemkov faced Leonardo Guimarães on December 19, 2021 at Open Fighting Championship 15.
+Nemkov faced Leonardo Guimarães on December 19, 2021, at Open Fighting Championship 15.
 He won via unanimous decision.

-Nemkov was scheduled to face Jose “Gugu” Augusto on July 22, 2022 at Bellator 283.
-However, due to a injury to Nemkov, the bout was scrapped.
+Nemkov was scheduled to face José Augusto Azevedo on July 22, 2022, at Bellator 283.
+However, due to an injury to Nemkov, the bout was scrapped.

+Submission grappling career

+Nemkov faced Ronny Markes at ADXC 10 on May 31, 2025.
+He lost the match by decision.